CAMBI-tech/BciPy/bcipy/acquisition/README.md

 `ConnectionMethod` is an enumeration of the currently supported connection methods.
 The currently supported methods are TCP and LabStreamingLayer (LSL).

-#### Devices

-The `devices` module contains functionality for loading and querying the list of supported hardware devices.
-A `DeviceSpec` provides the specification for a hardware device used in data acquisition, including the device name, list of channels, sample rate, content_type, and supported connection methods.

-#### Processor

-Processors extend the daq.processor `Processor` base class.
-The default processor is the `FileWriter`, which writes each record to a csv file.
-There is also an `LslProcessor`, which creates an pylsl output stream and writes records to the stream.

 #### Buffer

-The `Buffer` is used by the `Client` internally to store data so it can be queried again.
+The `Buffer` is used by the `DataAcquisitionClient` internally to store data so it can be queried again.
 The default buffer uses a Sqlite3 database to store data.
 By default it writes to a file called `buffer.db`, but this can be configured by using the class builder methods.
 See the client.py main method for an example.

 #### Clock

 The `Clock` is used to timestamp data as it is received from the device.
 Data is timestamped immediately before it gets written to the process queue for processing, therefore long-running process steps will not affect subsequent timestamps.
 A clock must implement the `getTime` method.

-## Data Server
+## TCP Data Server

-The `datastream` module is primarily used for testing and development.
-The main entry point is the `server` module.

-### Server Architecture

-A Server takes a data `generator` and a `Protocol` and streams generated data  through a socket connection at the frequency specified in the protocol.
+A `TcpDataServer` takes a data `generator` and a `Protocol` and streams generated data through a socket connection at the frequency specified in the protocol.
 Internally a server uses a `Producer` to manage the interval at which data is sent.

 ### Example